November 2025 Iglesia ni Cristo protests

-The Rally for Transparency, Accountability, Justice, and Peace also known as the Rally for Transparency and a Better Democracy is a protest led by the Iglesia ni Cristo which began on November 16, 2025.
+The Rally for Transparency and a Better Democracy, also known as the Rally for Transparency, Accountability, Justice, and Peace, was a protest led by the Iglesia ni Cristo that was held on November 16–17, 2025.

 Background

 The Iglesia ni Cristo (INC) has announced a three-day demonstrations which it dubbed as the "Rally for Transparency, Accountability, Justice, and Peace" or "Rally for Transparency and a Better Democracy".

-The INC while it insist that the protests open to non-members are not to "interfere in politics" and that is meant to hold individuals implicated in the flood control projects controversy accountable.
-Reforma Filipina and Hakbang Maisug, groups supporting the Dutertes, reportedly express interest to join but was barred due to the INC not willing to call for the resignation of President Bongbong Marcos.
+While the protests are open to non-members of the INC, Brother Edwil Zabala, spokesman of the INC said that the rally is not meant to "interfere in politics" but to call for everyone involved in the flood control projects scandal to be held accountable.
+Reforma Filipina and Hakbang Maisug, groups supporting the Dutertes, reportedly expressed interest to join but was barred due to the INC not willing to call for the resignation of President Bongbong Marcos.

 There were concerns of a destablization plot against the administration of President Bongbong Marcos ahead of the three-day protest scheduled for November 16 to 18, 2025.
 The Catholic Bishops' Conference of the Philippines (CBCP) issued a statement to the Armed Forces of the Philippines (AFP) to defend to constitution amidst what it assess as "challenging times".
 The AFP has pledged it will not take part in "unconstitutional actions" including a coup.
 The CBPC also cautioned against "political exploitation" ahead of the protests and the recent video statement by Zaldy Co.

 Road closures and class suspensions in Manila were imposed by the local government in preparation by the event.

 Protest

 November 16

 People began gathering at the Quirino Grandstand on November 16, 2025.
 INC minister Bienvenido Santiago Jr. has explicitly rejected the proposals for a coup d'état, the installation of a military junta, and the conduct of a snap elections while reiterating the church's stances on the corruption issue.

-Senator Rodante Marcoleta, who is also an INC member, also spoke at the rally.
+Senator Rodante Marcoleta, who is an INC member, also spoke at the rally.

 Around 6:00pm, around 650,000 people have gathered according to the Manila Police District.
 The protesters camped out in the venue with around 120,000 attendees still on site as of 10:00 pm.

 November 17

 According to the MPD, there were 600,000 protesters as of 6:00 pm of November 17.

-Senator Imee Marcos was in attendance making allegations that her brother and President Bongbong Marcos, as well as First Lady Liza Araneta Marcos and their children use drugs.
+Senator Imee Marcos, who was in attendance, made allegations that her brother and President Bongbong Marcos, as well as First Lady Liza Araneta Marcos and their children use drugs.

 The INC prematurely ended the rally which was supposed to end the following day.

 Aftermath

-INC spokesperson Edwil Zabala justifying the early end of the protests stated that the church has attained its goals of calling for "justice, accountability, transparency, and peace" already.
+INC spokesperson Edwil Zabala, justifying the early end of the protests, stated that the church has attained its goals of calling for "justice, accountability, transparency, and peace" already.

-The drug use allegations hurled by Senator Imee Marcos was met with condemnation from the first family, the Office of the President, and other political figures Senator Ping Lacson called the move as "un-Filipino" for bringing out a "sibling quarrel" to the public.
+The drug use allegations hurled by Senator Imee Marcos was met with condemnation from the first family, the Office of the President, and other political figures.
+Senator Ping Lacson called the move as "un-Filipino" for bringing out a "sibling quarrel" to the public.